saswatijena/aws-dva-c02-notes/EC2.md

 - stack: unit of deployment
 - construct: defines the aws resouces
 - cdk init : creates a new project -> npm run build: compile -> cdk synth: systhesize to create cf template -> cdk deploy: deploy the stack using cloud formation

+# Amplify
+- helps front end developers to create full stack web and mobile applications on AWS
+- takes care of creating a reliable backend
+- integrates with cognito, s3, lambda, and api gateway to create a reliable backend
+- amplify hosting 🔥 : static web hosting that integrates with your code repo for ci/cd (deploys every time code change is made)
+- amplify studio: simple visual tool. used to configure the frontend and backend of your application

+# Cloud watch
+- is all about monitoring
+- default ec2 host level metric : cpu, network, didsk and status check
+- use the cloudwatch agent for operating system level metrics like memory usage, process and cpu idle time
+- monitor and store your logs to help you better understand your systems and applications
+- you can create an alarm to monitor any amaxon cloudwatch metric in your account, generate and alert or take some action.